What is NATO and why was it formed?

 How much does it cost to be in NATO?

 NATO countries have two funding obligations.
 The first is contributions to the common fund, which is direct funding for NATO.
-The second is a commitment to spend 2% of a country’s Gross Domestic Product (GDP) on national defense or military spending, which is considered indirect funding.
+The second is a commitment to spend at least 2% of a country’s Gross Domestic Product (GDP) on national defense or military spending, which is considered indirect funding.

 The common fund (direct funding)